promitbasak/TicTacToe-Pygame/README.md

 # TicTacToe-Pygame
-A Simple TicTacToe game with 4 difficulty levels made with Python and Pygame from scratch with minimum externally achieved code.
+A Simple TicTacToe game that has its own intelligence.
+Made with Python and Pygame from scratch with minimum external dependence.

 ## Features:
 - 4 different levels: Easy Medium, Hard, Deadly.